The Clear Edge

 Failure Pattern 3: Only tracked when depleted

-When energy crashes, you suddenly remember, so your log fills up with low points and your data ends up showing only negative patterns.
+When energy is high, you rarely remember to track; when it crashes, you suddenly do, so your log fills with low points and the picture you get is skewed toward only negative patterns.

 The fix: